Generic drugmaker Teva makes $40 billion offer for rival Mylan

 "If they raise their bid, they will have more Mylan shareholders pressuring management to come to the table," Loo said.
 He suggested Teva would need to increase the cash component of the offer, which is now at 50 percent.

 Mylan has yet to respond publicly.
-The company is pursuing an unsolicited, $29 billion bid for Perrigo Co Plc (PRGO.N), a major producer of over-the-counter medicines, in an apparent attempt to stave off interest from Teva.
+The company is pursuing an unsolicited, $29 billion bid for Perrigo Co Plc, a major producer of over-the-counter medicines, in an apparent attempt to stave off interest from Teva.

 Perrigo has not yet responded to that offer, saying it would consult its board, but a source familiar with the matter said the company was set to reject Mylan's bid as soon as this week.